flipz357/HIPE-2026/_pages/tasks.md

 Participants must return a classification for each possible `(person, place, relation)` triple using:

 - `true`: strong textual evidence supports the relation
-- `plausible`: plausible inference can be made from context
+- `probable`: plausible inference can be made from context
 - `false`: no evidence or explicitly contradicted

 ---